AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Overview.md

 -   Bucket-related actions

     Bucket-related actions are performed on buckets.
-The names of bucket-related actions have one-to-one correspondence with the operations called by the these actions.
+The names of bucket-related actions have a one-to-one correspondence with the operations called by these actions.

     |API|Action|
     |:--|:-----|